-The grammar an rte is explicitly detailed in [New18], but the basic grammar can be understood intuitively, assuming the reader has a basic understanding of string-based regular expression syntax.
-The concatenation operator, :cat specifies a sequences successive elements: e.g., (:cat fixnum string) denotes a sequence of exactly two elements, the first of type string and the second of type string.
+The grammar an rte is explicitly detailed in [9].
+Nevertheless, the basic grammar can be understood intuitively, assuming the reader has a basic understanding of string-based regular expression syntax.
+The concatenation operator, :cat specifies a sequences successive elements: e.g., (:cat fixnum string) denotes a sequence of exactly two elements, the first of type fixnum and the second of type string.
 To make the string optional use the syntax (:cat fixnum (:? string)).
-To specify the occurrence, zero or more times, of fixnum followed by an optional string, use (:cat (:\ fixnum) (:? string)).
-Substitute :+ for :\ to expression an occurrence one or more times Finally, expressions may be combined logically using :and, :or, and :not, e.g., (:or (:cat fixnum string)) (:+ (:not number)).
+To specify the occurrence, zero or more times, of fixnum followed by an optional string, use (:cat (: fixnum) (:? string)).
+Substitute :+ for : to express an occurrence of one or more times.
+Finally, expressions may be combined logically using :and, :or, and :not, e.g., (:or (:cat fixnum string) (:+ (:not number))).